Careers & Research Opportunities

 See the Harquail School of Earth Sciences' related Faculty Recruitment opportunities!

-Metal Earth MSc and PhD Opportunities May 2019
+Metal Earth MSc Gold Fingerprinting Project May 2019

 About Laurentian University

 Laurentian University serves over 9,000 students on its main campus in Sudbury, Ontario, and is one of two bilingual universities in the province of Ontario.
 Laurentian has been in a phase of steady growth, realizing more than $150M in capital investments over the past five years.
-These include the McEwen School of Architecture, the award-winning Vale Living with Lakes Centre, a new student residence, the modernization of classrooms and labs, and the completion of an Executive Learning Centre, an Indigenous Sharing and Learning Centre, and a University Club.
+These include the McEwen School of Architecture, the award-winning Vale Living with Lakes Centre, the Cliff Fielding Research, Innovation and Engineering Building, a new student residence, the modernization of classrooms and labs, and the completion of an Executive Learning Centre, an Indigenous Sharing and Learning Centre, and a University Club.

 Committed to its bilingual, tri-cultural mandate, Laurentian University offers an outstanding university experience in English and French with a comprehensive approach to Indigenous education.